18 November 2021

 - Short, medium and long term goals for national digital health: The Department wants to set more tangible short, medium term and long term goals to drive a new wave of planned and pragmatic innovation for the sector to incrementally improve our digital health service offerings to consumers and healthcare providers.

 - On-premise V Cloud: On encouraging health care providers to move their clinical information systems to cloud offerings where they are available to help healthcare providers take advantage of new capabilities and improve privacy and security, the Department is seeking the views from the medical software industry to understand what the best mechanisms for the Department to seek technical changes into private platforms through balancing the use of incentives, conformance frameworks, specifications, standards and/or regulation where needed.
 I was seeking views from the software industry not proffering any specific policy direction for Government.

 - Next steps: The Department is of the view that this workshop was extremely useful and I would like to thank the candor of the MSIA and its members in bringing some very useful insights and proposed ideas for the future.
 It has been suggested that this could be a regular forum in 2022 to continue to evolve some ideas on how the Department can work with the medical software industry to establish a longer term roadmap to help develop and deploy new and innovative ideas to assist consumer and healthcare providers, and to start to provide new longitudinal opportunities for researchers and public health officials.

-If you’re interested in this topic, Wild Health will be holding a free webinar on the basics of the unfolding cloud revolution in Australian healthcare at 9am AEST Tuesday November 23.
-You can get more information on speakers and topics and register HERE.
+If you’re interested in this topic, Wild Health held a free webinar on the basics of the unfolding cloud revolution in Australian healthcare at 9am AEST Tuesday November 23.